vitaliy-shkolnik/Vitaliy_Portfolio/README.md

 **Project 1: MVC Animator Player: Project Overview**

-•	Language: Java
+•	Language: Java  <br />
-•	Description: Create an animator model, view, and controller using OOP principles.
+•	Description: Create an animator model, view, and controller using OOP principles. <br />
-•	Model takes in .txt file, parses it, and outputs an animation.
+•	Model takes in .txt file, parses it, and outputs an animation. <br />

 Refer to APPENDIX for model diagram.